brentvollebregt/nitratine.net/_posts/2018-08-12-clearing-my-twitter-with-jquery.md

 Like previous, you can load th page using the scroll methods and then run this method by calling ```unretweet()```.

 ## Trying to Access Tweets Over Twitters API
 For those that haven't used bulk tweet-deleters before, the above methods probably worked; for me it didn't because I had used a bulk tweet-deleter.

-The final plan I had was to delete retweets them using the API, but this did come with a challenge.
-If you look at [my twitter profile](https://twitter.com/PyTutorials) now, what you see towards the bottom of my timeline is not what I can see when logged in.
-In fact, when logged in, I can't see any of these tweets as they are the ones I apparently don't own (will be explained).
+The final plan I had was to delete retweets them using the API.

 To start this method off, create a new twitter app (or even use an existing if you want) at [apps.twitter.com](https://apps.twitter.com/).
 Get all your keys/tokens/secrets and create a new Python file.
 You will need tweepy installed which can be simply achieved using ```python -m pip install tweepy```.
 In that file created, import tweepy, set your keys/tokens/secrets to variables and then authorise the script.